dfed/SafeDI/README.md

 Property declarations within `@Instantiable` types decorated with [`@Instantiated`](Sources/SafeDI/PropertyDecoration/Instantiated.swift) are instantiated when its enclosing type is instantiated. `@Instantiated`-decorated properties are available to be `@Received` by objects instantiated further down the dependency tree.

-`@Instantiated`-decorated properties must be declared as an `@Instantiable` type, or of an `additionalType` listed in a `@Instantiable(fulfillingAdditionalTypes:)`‘s declaration.
+`@Instantiated`-decorated properties must be an `@Instantiable` type, or of an `additionalType` listed in an `@Instantiable(fulfillingAdditionalTypes:)`‘s declaration.

 #### Utilizing @Instantiated with type erased properties

 When you want to instantiate a type-erased property, you may specify which concrete type you expect to fulfill your property by utilizing `@Instantiated`‘s `fulfilledByType` parameter.

-The `fulfilledByType` parameter takes a `String` of the name of the concrete type that will be assigned to the type-erased property.
+The `fulfilledByType` parameter takes a `String` identical to the type name of the concrete type that will be assigned to the type-erased property.
 Representing the type as a string literal allows for dependency inversion: the code that receives the concrete type does not need to have a dependency on the module that defines the concrete type.

 ```swift
 import SwiftUI